pjotrp/guix-notes/README.md

 [hacking](https://github.com/pjotrp/guix-notes/blob/master/HACKING.org)
-Guix packages with Guile and the philosophy of creating a [Ruby](https://github.com/pjotrp/guix-notes/blob/master/RUBY.org) environment and getting rid of RVM and the like.
+Guix packages with Guile and the philosophy of creating a [Ruby](https://github.com/pjotrp/guix-notes/blob/master/RUBY.org) environment and getting rid of RVM, bundler, virtualenv and the like.

 You may want to also read [Ricardo's article](http://elephly.net/posts/2015-04-17-gnu-guix.html) about Guix